 • Possible major health issues like hypertension, heart disease, and stroke.

-Bullet points briefly listing common symptoms of sleep apnea with a representative graphic next to it
+Bullet points briefly listing common sleep apnea symptoms with a representative graphic next to it

 Types of Sleep Apnea

-There are three main types of sleep apnea, each with its own unique causes and symptoms.
+There are three main types of sleep apnea, each with its unique causes and symptoms.

 1. Obstructive Sleep Apnea (OSA)

-Because excess fat around the neck can compress the airway and make breathing more difficult, those who are overweight or obese have an increased risk of developing OSA.
-In addition, the likelihood of having sleep apnea is higher in men, the elderly, and those with a family history of the condition.
+Because fat around the neck in excess blocks the airway and leads to difficulty in breathing, people who are overweight or obese are at higher risk of developing OSA.
+Sleep apnea is more likely in men, the elderly, and those with a family history of the disease.

 2. Central Sleep Apnea (CSA)